ApprenticeAI/frapy/docs/topics/commands.rst

 So this command can be used to "see" how your spider would fetch a certain page.

-If used outside a project, no particular per-spider behaviour would be applied and it will just use the default Scrapy downloader settings.
+If used outside a project, no particular per-spider behaviour would be applied and it will just use the default Frapy downloader settings.

 Supported options: